 With herringbone wood flooring you are really spoilt for choice, but this can be also a bit too overwhelming for people that usually take final and important decisions hard.
-However, whatever you choose, please keep remember you are making a good choice and a smart investment, because being favored for so many centuries, herringbone pattern brings real character, charm and distinctive style to your home.
+However, whatever you choose, please keep remembering you are making a good choice and a smart investment, because being favoured for so many centuries, herringbone pattern brings real character, charm and distinctive style to your home.

 Herringbone oak wood flooring grade options

-As you may already know, when wood is lumbered, it is divided in four different options.
+As you may already know when the wood is lumbered, it is divided into four different options.
 The fact all these four grades are divided is due to their appearance and some additions related to that, but not necessarily related to the quality of wood.
 Rustic grade, being considered the “lowest” grade has not by any means lower quality than the “highest” or prime grade.

 Herringbone oak wood flooring color options

-When it comes to color, you are spoilt with many herringbone pattern wood flooring options.
-Light and airy is the effect you can achieve for any room with herringbone wood flooring that have been brushed and UV oiled.
-Dark and interesting are prime wood floors in herringbone pattern that have been dark smoked and brushed and UV oiled.
-Cutting edge modern look is considered to be the cement-similar color for your herringbone patterned floor, while floor that have been brushed and left unfinished gives you all the choices you can imagine and the full freedom of deciding on your own color to fit your style the best.
+When it comes to colour, you are spoilt with many herringbone pattern wood flooring options.
+Light and airy is the effect you can achieve for any room with herringbone wood flooring that has been brushed and UV oiled.
+Dark and interesting are prime wood floors in a herringbone pattern that have been dark smoked and brushed and UV oiled.
+Cutting edge modern look is considered to be the cement-similar colour for your herringbone patterned floor, while floor that has been brushed and left unfinished gives you all the choices you can imagine and the full freedom of deciding on your own colour to fit your style the best.

 The steps of preparing your floor for an upcoming refinishing process are not difficult at all and they will make the while experience much easier and smoother.